About the festival

 The board is supported by various working groups.

 The CantaRode Foundation is officially recognized as a Public Benefit Organization (ANBI status).
-This means that donations to our foundation can be deducted from income tax according to Dutch tax regulations.
+This means that donations to our foundation are tax-deductible under Dutch tax law.

-The board members of Stichting CantaRode do not receive any compensation for their work.
+The board members of the CantaRode Foundation receive no financial compensation for their work.

 RSIN: 852759721